egekaplan/item-upgrade-decider/README.md

 # itemUpgradeDecider
-This project allows the user to decide whether to take a risk while playing an online game with item upgrading factor.
-It takes two inputs from the user.
-The first input is the desired item level (+?) and the second input is the unit price of the item (can bought via NPC's or just an average market price) while it is only (+1).
-The code calculates the expected amount of items to have in order to successfully upgrade an item from +1 to (+user input) using the geometric distribution.
-The "Upgrading Trial Costs" are also calculated in Expected Total Cost (eg. 25K 35K 75K 240K 240K 750K 1M relatively from +2 to +8)
+This application supports in the decision-making process for an online gamer who is playing an MMORPG with item upgrading factor.
+The user provides two inputs.
+The desired item level (+?) is the initial input, followed by the item's unit price (+1), which can be obtained from NPCs or simply by purchasing off the market.
+The geometric distribution is used to determine how many items are necessary to successfully upgrade an item from +1 to (+user input).
+The "Upgrading Trial Costs" are also computed in terms of Expected Total Cost (for example, 25K, 35K, 75K, 240K, 750K, and 1M, respectively, from +2 to +8).

 Used Swing as the built-in GUI toolkit.